LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

 ### **Data Analysis Strategy:**
 To conduct a segmentation and targeting analysis, we need to create a customer dataset that identifies key variables such as consumer consumption patterns, frequency of orders, and the top 10 or top 5 cuisine types and restaurants.
 Additionally, we will analyze how these factors relate to reported food preparation times, delivery times, and customer ratings.

+**What didn't work**:
+* Applying various clustering techniques did not significantly improve the customer segmentation results.
+Given the nature and availability of the data, focusing on customer behavior proved to be the most effective strategy.

 ## Summary of Results and Analysis 📈:

 1. **Market Overview**